ibhagwan/fzf-lua/README.md

   },
   -- PROVIDERS SETUP
-  -- use `defaults` (table or function) if you wish to set "global-provider" defaults -- for exmaple, disabling file icons globally and open the quickfix list at the top --   defaults = {
+  -- use `defaults` (table or function) if you wish to set "global-provider" defaults -- for example, disabling file icons globally and open the quickfix list at the top --   defaults = {
   --     file_icons   = false,
   --     copen        = "topleft copen",